How to plan your online course launch content

 Doing a product launch is a mammoth of a task.
 It’s like launching a book.
 It’s something that requires MONTHS of planning because there’s lots of moving parts that go into a launch.

-That’s why I recommend that you plan your online course launch 2 months in advance so you have time to plan and create your content.
+That’s why I recommend that you plan your product launch 2 months in advance so you have time to plan and create your content.

-In this blog post I’m going to help you start planning your online course launch, so that you can start creating, scheduling and promoting your launch.
+In this blog post I’m going to help you start planning your online course launch, so that you can start creating and scheduling your launch content.

-Here’s an idea of a typical timeline for planning and implementing a successful online course launch:
+Here’s an idea of a typical timeline for planning and implementing a successful launch:

 - Discover your marketing message, copy and set launch goals